Locations

 The module is assessed through an end-of-term performance, where you’ll demonstrate the practical skills you’ve learned, plus the submission of a research document which shows you understand how to put on a successful live performance.

-FUNDAMENTALS FOR WRITER–PRODUCERS
+Production FUNDAMENTALS FOR songwriters

 This module will provide you with an introduction to a digital audio workstation (DAW) based approach to writing, developing and presenting song material, as you explore how skills within the digital recording realm can be invaluable for songwriters.
 You’ll learn how to use the DAW as a creative tool in the songwriting process and, through a combination of applied listening, research and practical instruction and application, will produce your own innovative music.

-MUSIC BUSINESS FOR SONGWRITERS
+MUSIC BUSINESS Fundamentals FOR SONGWRITERS

 Songs are the lifeblood of the music industry.
 As a songwriter, it’s crucial to understand the importance of copyright and to have a complete grasp of the wider creative industries as you develop your portfolio career.
 This module provides a solid grounding for establishing a practical knowledge of the music business.
 You’ll start to establish an insider’s understanding of today’s music industry, from the point of view of a songwriter.
 You’ll explore the modern music industry’s three main sectors – recorded music, live music and publishing – and the processes and practices that take place within each area.
 Through case studies and applied projects, you’ll learn about music revenue streams and the inter-relationship between areas within the music industry.